Stamp Prep

 Elliptic (Cauer) → Equiripple in both passband and stopband.
 Achieves the sharpest transition band for a given filter order, at the cost of ripple everywhere.

-Get full access to our complete PE ECC question bank, practice exams, and adaptive learning tools.
+Get access to 16800+ practice questions across all PE and FE disciplines, practice exams, and adaptive learning tools.